Mrs T Yarnold

 Students should aim to achieve a green or amber score upon completion and should re-watch the video if they initially get a red score.
-There is an option on Hegarty maths for a student to leave a message or ask a question of a teacher to which the teacher can give guided support.
+As with KS3, students are required to write out any questions that they have found challenging in their maths book so teachers can provide additional support/guidance.

 Revision and consolidation are of key importance in preparation for a student’s GCSE in mathematics.
 Revision materials and websites are available to all students and we encourage students to complete past papers to prepare them for their final examinations.

 In Key Stage 4, we assess students regularly to ensure they are in the correct group to achieve their target grade.
 Year 11s complete mock examinations in November/ December and another set in February/ March.
 We have always found completing past GCSE papers gives our students the best preparation for their examinations.
 Time is spent reviewing past papers and identifying misconceptions and gaps in knowledge and understanding.